JoseDeFreitas/awesome-youtubers/readme.md

 ### Software in general

+Youtubers listed in this category may not be programming tutorials, or cool design cards, but there are other useful softwares and applications that are used every day for everyone.
+Master that suite you use a lot or learn more about specific services a company provides you with.

 [<img align="left" height="94px" width="94px" alt="Learn Google Spreadsheets channel's avatar" src="https://yt3.ggpht.com/a/AATXAJyI_LJUCt0PppNpYDlfW4KTcpmBf73M3hWv0YxH=s88-c-k-c0x00ffffff-no-rj"/>](https://www.youtube.com/c/LearnGoogleSpreadsheets)

 [**Learn Google Spreadsheets**](https://www.youtube.com/c/LearnGoogleSpreadsheets) [<img height="16px" width="16px" alt="Badge for youtubers that upload videos weekly" src="media/badge-weekly.svg" title="Uploads videos weekly"/>](badges.md#weekly-video-upload) \